Police Arrest Men Smuggling KFC — Yes, Fried Chicken — Across Border Against Strict C*VID Lockdown

 When the government bans you from getting something, it only makes you want it more.
 America once banned alcohol, which led to people smuggling hooch.
 In New Zealand, they smuggle fast food.
 KFC, to be exact.
 Fried chicken.
 Either I'm reading this article from the Guardian wrong, or this is in fact one of the silliest lockdown stories I've seen.
 When you consider NZ neighbors the penal colony known as Australia, that's saying something.

-Much like the Aussies, New Zealand — home to draconian gun control and failed female weightlifter Laurel Hubbard — has strict lockdown measures.
+Much like the Aussies, New Zealand — home to draconian gun control and failed Olympian Laurel Hubbard — has strict lockdown measures.
 The city of Auckland spent the last month in level 4 lockdown.
 Also known as "locked down AF."
 It didn't allow restaurants to open or residents to order out.
 In neighboring cities, that was not the case.
 That brings us to the alleged smuggling operation.

 Police spotted a car trying to cross the border on back roads.
 Straight-up Dukes of Hazzard style.
 The cops figured the car was up to no good and the chase was on.
 Only unlike Sheriff Roscoe P. Coltraine, the NZ police caught the smugglers and put an end to their running.